 There is no treatment to cure a food allergy.
-The best way of preventing an allergic reaction is to identify the type of food that causes the allergy and then avoid it in future.
+The best way of preventing an allergic reaction is to identify the food that causes the allergy and then avoid it.

-Read more about identifying foods which cause allergies (these are known as allergens).
+Read more about identifying foods that cause allergies (these are known as allergens).

-However, avoid making any radical changes to your child’s diet, such as cutting dairy products, without first talking to your GP.
+However, avoid making any radical changes to your or your child’s diet, such as cutting dairy products, without first talking to your GP.
 For some foods, such as milk, you may need to speak to a dietician before making any changes.

 A type of medication called an antihistamine can help relieve the symptoms of a mild or moderate allergic reaction.
 A higher dose of antihistamines is often needed to control symptoms.

 Read more about the treatment of food allergies.

 When to seek medical advice

-If you suspect you or your child may have a food allergy, it's very important to ask for a professional diagnosis from your GP, who can refer you to an allergy clinic.
+If you think you or your child may have a food allergy, it's very important to ask for a professional diagnosis from your GP.
+They can then refer you to an allergy clinic.

-Many parents mistakenly assume their child has a food allergy when in fact their symptoms are due to a completely different condition.
+Many parents mistakenly assume their child has a food allergy, when their symptoms are actually due to a completely different condition.

 Read more about diagnosing food allergies.

 Most food allergies affect younger children aged under the age of three.
-It is estimated that around one child in every 14 children of this age has one or more food allergies.
+It is estimated that around one in every 14 children of this age has at least one food allergy.

-Most children will "outgrow" food allergies to milk, eggs, soya and wheat in early life will "outgrow" this allergy by the time they start school.
+Most children who have food allergies to milk, eggs, soya and wheat in early life will "outgrow" this allergy by the time they start school.

 Food allergies that develop during adulthood, or persist into adulthood, are likely to be lifelong allergies.

 For reasons that are unclear, rates of food allergies have risen sharply in the last 20 years.

 However, deaths from anaphylaxis-related food reactions are now very rare.
-There were only two reported deaths related to food allergies in England and Wales during 2010.
+There are around 10 deaths related to food allergies in England and Wales each year.